Euphorbia decaryi Guillaumin

-Euphorbia decaryi is a small, perennial, leafy succulent shrub up to 6 inches (15 cm) tall, with beautiful wavy, zig-zag edged leaves.
-It is a mat-forming plant and spreads almost horizontally on the ground by means of rhizomes.
-The stem is succulent, corky, root-like, more or less angled and spiraled covered with leaves.
-Above ground the stems are erect or creeping.
-The flowers are yellow-green, yellow or red.
+Euphorbia decaryi is a small succulent shrub with beautiful wavy, zig-zag-edged leaves.
+It grows up to 6 inches (15 cm) tall and spreads almost horizontally on the ground through rhizomes.
+The stems are fleshy, corky, root-like, more or less angled, and spiraled covered with leaves.
+Above ground, the stems are erect or creeping.
+Flowers are yellow-green, yellow, or red.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).